Protecting the online privacy of consumers has been a major public-policy issue for many years. Now it’s urgent.

 - Consensus-based: Outcomes are consensus-based, arrived at by compromise, and are a win-win for the greatest number or diversity of stakeholders.

-At the outset, LMC members and other experts are developing a draft, working “strawman” proposal discussed at a first plenary session in Chicago Sept.
-28-29, 2018.
-Based on the outcome of the first plenary, smaller working groups may be organized to address specific aspects of the process intersessionally or at a second plenary planned for Jan.
-15-16, 2019 in New York city.
-These groups can be supported by experts who will provide data, sample language, and other research assistance to the working groups.
+At the outset, LMC members and other experts expect to develop a draft, working “strawman” proposal.
+Based on input from a preliminary discussion Sept.
+27-28, 2018 in Chicago, the first multistakeholder plenary is set for Jan.
+15-16, 2019 in Brooklyn, N.Y.
+Thereafter, smaller working groups may be organized to address specific aspects of the process intersessionally or at a second plenary.
+These groups can be supported by experts who will provide data, sample language, and other research assistance to working group.

-Publishers and other stakeholders wishing to participate in and support the multistakeholder privacy-governance standards process may contact any of the principals below.
+Publishers and other stakeholders wishing to participate in and support the multistakeholder privacy-governance standards process may follow the link below, or contact any of the principals below.

 For THE Local Media Consortium: